tommyblue/docker-otrs/README.md

 ## Access

-With `docker ps` check the host port mapping the port `80` of the container, in this example is `49154`.
+With `docker ps` check the host's port mapping the port `80` of the container, in this example is `49154`.

 * **Url:** http://localhost:49154/otrs/index.pl
 * **Username:** root@localhost